Exploring Your Lower Teeth Replacement Choices

 Upper And Lower Teeth Replacement At Advanced Center For Oral Surgery And Dental Implants

-Dr. Spiro Karras and his associate Dr. Anastasia Haupt specialize in implant and reconstructive dental surgery at the Advanced Center for Oral Surgery and Dental Implants in the Chicago area.
+Dr. Spiro Karras specializes in implant and reconstructive dental surgery at the Advanced Center for Oral Surgery and Dental Implants in the Chicago area.
 Providing patients with the highest quality oral and maxillofacial surgical care in a skillful, compassionate and patient centered manner isn’t just a philosophy at Advanced Center for Oral Surgery and Dental Implants: it’s a way of life and career.

 Dr. Karras, Dr. Haupt and their staff strive to cultivate a lasting, trustful relationship with patients that lets them know, very simply, that they care.
 Call the Advanced Center For Oral Surgery And Dental Implants at (847) 677-6647 to arrange a consultation for your upper or lower teeth replacement, or use our Contact Page.